 Receivables Financing Agreement.
 NuStar Energy and NuStar Finance LLC (NuStar Finance), a special purpose entity and wholly owned subsidiary of NuStar Energy, are parties to a \$125.0 million receivables financing agreement with third-party lenders (the Receivables Financing Agreement) and agreements with certain of NuStar Energy's wholly owned subsidiaries (collectively with the Receivables Financing Agreement, the Securitization Program).
 On September 20, 2017, the Securitization Program was amended to add certain of NuStar Energy's wholly owned subsidiaries resulting from the Navigator Acquisition and to extend the Securitization Program's scheduled termination date from June 15, 2018 to September 20, 2020, with the option to renew for additional 364-day periods thereafter.
 On March 28, 2018, the Receivables Financing Agreement was amended to change the definition of Change in Control in the Receivables Financing Agreement such that the Merger would not be a Change in Control for purposes of the Receivables Financing Agreement.
 The amount of borrowings under the Receivables Financing Agreement is limited to \$125.0 million.
-The amount available for borrowing under the Receivables Financing Agreement is based on the availability of eligible receivables and other customary factors and conditions.
+The amount available for borrowing under the Receivables Financing Agreement is limited to \$125.0 million.
+The amount available for borrowing under the Receivables Financing Agreement such that covenants and other customary factors and conditions.
 The Securitization Program contains various customary affirmative and negative covenants and default, indemnification and termination provisions, and the Receivables Financing Agreement provides for acceleration of amounts owed upon the occurrence of certain specified events.